SM 32x425 [2xM8] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical equipment or various technologically advanced devices.
+- Key role in the industry of new technologies – find application in hard drives, electric motors, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
-Additionally, miniscule components of these products are able to hinder the diagnostic process when they are in the body.
+- Potential hazard associated with microscopic parts of magnets pose a threat, in case of ingestion, which is particularly important in the aspect of protecting young children.
+It's also worth noting that tiny parts of these magnets have the potential to hinder the diagnostic process in case of swallowing.

 Dust and powder from neodymium magnets are flammable.